Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 #### Use of class Standard_AncestorIterator

-Class Standard_AncestorIterator has been removed; use method Parent() of Standard_Type class to parse inheritance chain.
+Class *Standard_AncestorIterator* has been removed; use method *Parent()* of *Standard_Type* class to parse the inheritance chain.

 #### Absence of cast to Standard_Transient*

-Handles in OCCT 7.0 do not have operator of conversion to Standard_Transient*, which was present in earlier versions.
+Handles in OCCT 7.0 do not have the operator of conversion to <i>Standard_Transient*,</i> which was present in earlier versions.
 This is done to prevent possible unintended errors like this:

 ~~~~~
 Handle(Geom_Line) aLine = ...;
 Handle(Geom_Surface) aSurf = ...;
 ...
-if (aLine == aSurf) {...} // will cause compiler error in OCCT 7.0, but not OCCT 6.x
+if (aLine == aSurf) {...} // will cause a compiler error in OCCT 7.0, but not OCCT 6.x
 ~~~~~

-Places where this implicit cast has been used should be corrected manually.
+The places where this implicit cast has been used should be corrected manually.
 The typical situation is when Handle is passed to stream:

 ~~~~~